Mike McKenzie (ice hockey): Kitchener Rangers (2012-present)

 At the 2020 OHL Priority Selection, the Rangers selected twin brothers Andrew Leblanc and Jacob Leblanc in the first and third rounds respectively.
 At the 2020 CHL Import Draft, Kitchener selected goaltender Pavel Cajan from the Czech Republic.
 Due to COVID-19, the 2020-21 season was cancelled.

 The Rangers selected Carson Rehkopf with their first selection of the 2021 OHL Priority Selection.
 During the 2021-22 season with Kitchener struggling, the club traded away defenseman Arber Xhekaj to the Hamilton Bulldogs for Navrin Mutter and five draft picks.
 Kitchener managed to earn a spot in the post-season, as they finished the season in seventh place in the Western Conference with a 30-31-5-2 record, earning 67 points.
 In the post-season, the Rangers upset the London Knights in the Western Conference quarter-finals, winning in seven games.
 In the conference semi-finals, Kitchener lost to the Windsor Spitfires.

 On June 27, 2022, McKenzie stepped down as head coach of the team, as he shifted his focus to general manager duties.
 The next day, the Rangers announced that Chris Dennis as head coach.

 The Rangers opened the 2022-23 expecting to be one of the top teams in the league.
 During the season, McKenzie made some trades, acquiring overage goaltender Marco Costantini from the Hamilton Bulldogs, Lleyton Moore from the Oshawa Generals, Francesco Arcuri from the Kingston Frontenacs and Danny Zhilkin from the Guelph Storm.
 Despite the moves and expecting to be contenders, the Rangers struggled to a 21-24-2-0 record, sitting in eighth place in the Western Conference.
 On February 10, McKenzie fired head coach Chris Dennis and announced that he would take over head coaching duties for the remainder of the season.
+Under McKenzie, the Rangers put together a solid 12-5-4-0, finishing in eighth place in the Western Conference, qualifying for the post-season.
+In their first round matchup, Kitchener defeated the heavily favoured and top seeded Windsor Spitfires in a four game sweep.
+The Rangers lost in the conference semi-finals to the London Knights in five games.